heatsynclabs/administration/README.md

 This Repository
 ---------------

 Contains the bylaws for the HSL organization.
+See also: http://wiki.heatsynclabs.org/wiki/Bylaws

 Contributing Changes
 --------------------

+Either open an issue (under the Issues page) or:

 1. Fork the repository.
 2. Make your changes.